Grant Reporting Requirements

 Annual reports are due the first week of April every year.
-Final reports are due 45 days after the project ends, with the exception of any grants awarded before 2010.
+Final reports are due 45 days after the project ends.

 Reports are reviewed by the relevant regional SARE office before being posted to the SARE website.